Dance teaching - beyond the basics. Free dance lessons (Devon & Somerset).

 4. Many newcomers would benefit from intensive learning sessions for moves such as grand square and variants, and moving on to learn the discipline of complex flutterwheels, grand sweep moves, reels etc. All of these I can teach very easily.

 Dance partners can be grouped into two broad categories:

 B. The others!
 Oh dear me.
 For both men and women, these range from acceptable through to appalling, some think they are swinging properly because they have been doing the same thing (and very badly) for a decade or more.
 It is not primarily their fault - they have never been taught properly.
 Often they don't like being told they are doing it all wrong.
 Unfortunately, the longer they have been dancing badly, the more remedial teaching may be required.
-Some have developed quite comfortable alternative techniques because of a need to avoid the extra stresses on their right knees and ankles that a buzz step swing involves.
 Better shoes (with more slip to the soles) can help too, as can having a decent dance floor.

 Of course experienced dancers often get things wrong - or they appear to do so.
 Often I put in extra moves and turns that often work but sometimes don't quite work, so it looks like a mistake.
 But it was more of a miscalculation as to what I could get away with!
 A good dancer can always recover quickly from errors.

 Finally, I would like someone to teach me the polska - I did it properly at Towersey some years ago ........It's an offset dance which makes it both unusual and difficult to learn.
 The walking forward bit is easy once you get the hang of it.
 Turns for a man are sweep round and step on left foot, tap right, step onto right.
 Repeat....Sounds easy doesn't it.......